S0AndS0/100-days-of-code/rounds/_r000/009_bash-stdout-to-array.md

 layout: post
 title: Bash STDOUT to Array
 date: 2020-05-06 10:40:31 -0700
-#date_updated:  # Optional and formatted like Wed May  6 10:40:31 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Saving output of a command to an array
 time_to_live: 1800
 ---